Montalto di Castro

-Montalto di Castro is a comune (municipality) in the Province of Viterbo in the Italian region Lazio, located about 90 km northwest of Rome and about 40 km west of Viterbo.
+Montalto di Castro is a comune (municipality) in the province of Viterbo, in the Italian region of Lazio, located about 90 km northwest of Rome and about 40 km west of Viterbo.

-It is home to a large fossil fuel powered power plant managed by ENEL and the largest solar PV power plant in Italy.
+It is home to a large fossil fuel powered power plant managed by Enel and the largest solar PV power plant in Italy.

 Transportation

 Montalto di Castro is linked by road to the European route E80 motorway.
 The Italian state railway Ferrovie dello Stato Italiane provides a rail link that allows passengers to travel to Rome, Pisa, Orbetello, or Civitavecchia.